slint-ui/slint/docs/recipes/recipes.md

 In this first example, you see the basics of the Slint language:

- - The `VerticalBox` layout and the `Button` widget is imported from the standard library using the `import` statement.
-That statement can import widgets or your own components declared in different files.
-Built-in element such as `Window` or `Rectangle` do not need to be imported.
+ - We import the `VerticalBox` layout and the `Button` widget from the standard library using the `import` statement.
+This statement can import widgets or your own components declared in different files.
+You don't need to import built-in element such as `Window` or `Rectangle`.
- - The `Recipe` component is declared using the `component` keyword.
-It inherits from  `Window` and it contains a layout (`VerticalBox`) with one button.
+ - We declare the `Recipe` component using the `component` keyword. `Recipe` inherits from `Window` and has elements: A layout (`VerticalBox`) with one button.
- - The elements are just instantiated with their name and braces; they form a tree.
+ - You instantiate elements using their name followed by a pair of braces (with optional contents.
-   They can optionally be named using `:=`
+   You can assign a name to a specific element using `:=`
- - Elements can have properties and can be set with `:`.
-In this case the `Button` has a `text` property and it is assigned a binding that computes a string by concatenating some string literals, and the `counter` property.
+ - Elements have properties.
+Use `:` to set property values.
+Here we assign a binding that computes a string by concatenating some string literals, and the `counter` property to the `Button`'s `text` property.
- - You can declare custom properties with `property <...>`.
-A property needs to have a type and can have a default value.
-This is how the `counter` property is declared in this example.
+ - You can declare custom properties for any element with `property <...>`.
+A property needs to have a type, and can have a default value and an access specifier.
+Access specifiers like `private`, `in`, `out` or `in-out` defines how outside elements can interact with the property. `Private` is the default value and stops any outside element from accessing the property.
+   The `counter` property is custom in this example.
- - In addition to properties, elements can also have callback.
-In this case we assign a callback handler to the `clicked` callback of the button with `=> { ... }`
+ - Elements can also have callback.
+In this case we assign a callback handler to the `clicked` callback of the `button` with `=> { ... }`.
  - Property bindings are automatically re-evaluated if any of the properties the binding depends on changes.
-The `text` binding of the button is going to be automatically re-computed when the `counter` is changed.
+The `text` binding of the button is automatically re-computed whenever the `counter` changes.

-### React to a Button in native code
+### React to a Button Click in Native Code

-This example increments the counter using native code, instead with the slint language.
+This example increments the `counter` using native code:

 ```slint,no-preview
 import { VerticalBox, Button } from "std-widgets.slint";